Anthony Rizzo Player Props: Yankees vs. Rays

 Anthony Rizzo At The Plate

-- Rizzo has reached base via a hit in 63 games this year (of 97 played), and had multiple hits in 19 of those games.

-- Looking at the 97 games he has played this season, he's hit a home run in 10 of them (10.3%), and in 2.9% of his trips to the plate.
+- In 10.2% of his games this year, he has hit a long ball, and 2.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.